 The Board takes the view that independence is not compromised by length of tenure and that experience and continuity can add significantly to the Board's strength.

-The current Board does not have a record of the meetings of the previous Board.
-Since taking office on 30 August 2019 the current Board has operated as a three-man team; and virtually all actions taken and decisions made have followed consultation between all the members of the Board
+Since taking office the current Board has operated as a three-man team; and virtually all actions taken and decisions made have followed consultation between all the members of the Board.